 State Teacher Education Program.
 The second option provides up to $3,000 each year for teachers who work in a public school in a designated shortage area or teach in a subject matter deemed in critical shortage.
 Repayment assistance is available for up to three years.

 Physicians and dentists in Georgia could be eligible for student loan repayment assistance through a Georgia Board for Physician Workforce loan repayment program.
-The state offers:
+While there are other federal programs that can help with your loan balance, the state of Georgia offers:

 - The Physicians for Rural Areas Assistance Program (PRAA)

 - The Georgia Physician Loan Repayment Program (GPLRP)

 - The Dentists for Rural Areas Assistance Program (DRAA)